 Tips for Parents

 When choosing a backpack, look for one that is an appropriate size for your child.
-It should have two wide, padded shoulder straps (your child should always use both).
+It should have two wide, padded shoulder straps.
+Your child should always use both straps.
+Also, be sure the straps are tightened to keep the weight closer to the back.

 Remind your child to lift heavy backpacks properly by bending at the knees when picking it up.